scilons/scilons-eval/README.md

 All other hyperparameters are the default TrainingArguments values.

-NER models were trained using the cased SciBERT variant to match the results resulted in the SciBERT paper, all other tasks were trained using the uncases model variant.
+NER models were trained using the cased SciBERT variant to match the results resulted in the SciBERT paper, all other tasks were trained using the uncased model variant.